privacyguides/privacyguides.org/docs/os/ios-overview.md

 Normal phone calls made with the Phone app through your carrier are not E2EE.
 Both FaceTime Video and FaceTime Audio calls are E2EE, or you can use [another app](../real-time-communication.md) like Signal.

+### Encrypted iMessage

+The color of the message bubble in the Messages app indicates whether your messages are E2EE or not.
+A blue bubble indicates that you're using iMessage with E2EE, while a green bubble indicates the other party is using the outdated SMS and MMS protocols.
+Currently, the only way to get E2EE in Messages is for both parties to be using iMessage on Apple devices.

+If either you or your messaging partner have iCloud Backup enabled without Advanced Data Protection, the encryption key will be stored on Apple's servers, meaning they can access your messages.
+Additionally, iMessage's key exchange is not as secure as alternative implementations like Signal's (which allows you to view the recipients key and verify by QR code), so it shouldn't be relied on for particularly sensitive communications.

 ### Photo Permissions

 When an app prompts you for access to your device's photo library, iOS provides you with options to limit what an app can access.